-- Eligible Counterparties: In accordance with the RBI Circular No. RBI/2009-10/284 idmd.dod.05/11.08.38/2009-10 dated January 8, 2010, the following categories of entities shall be deemed to be the eligible counterparties to undertake repo transactions in corporate debt securities, provided, they form part of the Fixed Income Investment Universe of Aditya Birla Sun Life Mutual Fund, have unexhausted credit limits, approved by the Credit Committee, at least to the extent of gross repo exposure and subject to execution of master repo agreement: - i) Any scheduled commercial bank excluding RRBs and LABs;

-- ii) Any Primary Dealer authorised by the Reserve Bank of India; - iii) Any non-banking financial company registered with the Reserve Bank of India (other than Government companies as defined in section 617 of the Companies Act, 1956); - iv) All-India Financial Institutions, namely, Exim Bank, NABARD, NHB and SIDBI; - v) Other regulated entities, subject to the approval of the regulators concerned, viz. - (1) Any mutual fund registered with the Securities and Exchange Board of India; - (2) Any housing finance company registered with the National Housing Bank; and - (3) Any insurance company registered with the Insurance Regulatory and Development Authority - vi) Any other entity specifically permitted by the Reserve Bank. - Credit Rating of Counterparty: Category of Counterparty and Credit Rating of counterparty that ABSLAMC schemes shall enter into lending via Repo shall be only in Investment Grade counterparties (as required by SEBI regulation) which are part of our approved Debt Universe on which we have approved Credit Limits.
-ABSLAMC has a stringent Credit policy with appropriate authorisation matrix and approval structure for any credit exposures taken. - Save as otherwise expressly provided under SEBI (MF) Regulations, the Mutual Fund shall not advance any loans for any purpose. - In terms of provisions of para 12.25 of SEBI Master Circular on Mutual Funds dated June 27, 2024, Mutual Funds may enter into interest rate swaps for hedging purposes.
+- Eligible Counterparties: In accordance with the RBI Circular No. RBI/2009-10/284 idmd.dod.05/11.08.38/2009-10 dated January 8, 2010, the following categories of entities shall be deemed to be the eligible counterparties to undertake repo transactions in corporate debt securities, provided, they form part of the Fixed Income Investment Universe of Aditya Birla Sun Life Mutual Fund, have unexhausted credit limits, approved by the Credit Committee, at least to the extent of gross repo exposure and subject to execution of master repo agreement: - i) Any scheduled commercial bank excluding RRBs and LABs; - ii) Any Primary Dealer authorised by the Reserve Bank of India; - iii) Any non-banking financial company registered with the Reserve Bank of India (other than Government companies as defined in section 617 of the Companies Act, 1956); - iv) All-India Financial Institutions, namely, Exim Bank, NABARD, NHB and SIDBI; - Other regulated entities, subject to the approval of the regulators concerned, viz. - (1) Any mutual fund registered with the Securities and Exchange Board of India; - (2) Any housing finance company registered with the National Housing Bank; and - (3) Any insurance company registered with the Insurance Regulatory and Development Authority - vi) Any other entity specifically permitted by the Reserve Bank. - Credit Rating of Counterparty: Category of Counterparty and Credit Rating of counterparty that ABSLAMC schemes shall enter into lending via Repo shall be only in Investment Grade counterparties (as required by SEBI regulation) which are part of our approved Debt Universe on which we have approved Credit Limits.
+ABSLAMC has a stringent Credit policy with appropriate authorisation matrix and approval structure for any credit exposures taken. - Save as otherwise expressly provided under SEBI (MF) Regulations, the Mutual Fund shall not advance any loans for any purpose. - In terms of provisions of para 12.25 of SEBI Master Circular on Mutual Funds dated May 19, Mutual Funds may enter into interest rate swaps for hedging purposes.
 The counter party in such transactions has to be an entity recognized as a market maker by RBI.
 Further, the value of the notional principal in such cases must not exceed the value of respective existing assets being hedged by the scheme.
-Exposure to a single counterparty in such transactions should not exceed 10% of the net assets of the scheme. - The Scheme shall not invest in a fund of funds scheme. - The fund under all its schemes should not invest more than 10% of units issued by a single issuer of REIT and InvIT - The scheme shall not invest: - o more than 10% of its NAV in the units of REIT and InvIT; and - o more than 5% of its NAV in the units of REIT and InvIT issued by a single issuer.
+Exposure to a single counterparty in such transactions should not exceed 10% of the net assets of the scheme. - The Scheme shall not invest in a fund of funds scheme. - The Scheme will comply with any other regulations applicable to the investments of mutual funds from time to time.